joewilliams007/GeoQuiz/README.md

 ## PlayStore
 https://play.google.com/store/apps/details?id=com.dev.geoquizworld

+Please leave a rating if you like the app!
+Issues can be communicated here on GitHub by opening an issue, or by leaving it in your review!

 this game is a standalone watch app.
 To download, please open the PlayStore on your watch and search for GeoQuiz.
 Other methods for installation are bellow!

 Please note: The newest version will always be on GitHub first.